 2019 – Phoebe Moses

 The 2019 Fellowship was awarded to Phoebe Moses.
-Phoebe is presently studying for an Master of Science in Environmental Sustainability at Edinburgh University.
-The Edinburgh University MSc in Environmental Sustainability is a 1 year taught masters with research project and dissertation, sitting under the School of Geosciences.
+Phoebe has completed a Master of Science in Environmental Sustainability at Edinburgh University.
+The Edinburgh University MSc in Environmental Sustainability is a 1-year taught masters with research project and dissertation, sitting under the School of Geosciences.
 The courses offered are wide-ranging, with particular focus on sustainable business practise, the economics of ecology, sustainable development and the intersection of social and environmental sustainability.
 The MSc aims to equip people with an understanding of how to incorporate sustainable values and solutions into business strategy and industry practise.
 The course will help to enable an informed approach to assist the transition of the engineering industry in NZ to be low-carbon and sustainable.
 With impetus from the recent government commitment to form a zero-carbon economy by 2050, there is a need for more expertise in NZ to help the built environment industry transition their way of doing work with a sustainable mandate.
 The research component of the MSc will give the opportunity to understand how NZ can learn from some of the important lessons of the UK experience in this area.

 2017 – Shannon Wallis